wakatime/wakaq/README.md

 # ![logo](https://raw.githubusercontent.com/wakatime/wakaq/main/wakatime-logo.png "WakaQ") WakaQ
 Distributed background task queue for Python backed by Redis, a super minimal Celery.
-You can read about the motivation behind this project on [this blog post][blog launch] and the accompanying [Hacker News discussion][hacker news].
+Read about the motivation behind this project on [this blog post][blog launch] and the accompanying [Hacker News discussion][hacker news].

 ## Features